What is Intrinsic Value?

-Benjamin Graham and Warrant Buffet are widely considered the forefathers of value investing, which is based on the intrinsic valuation method.
+Benjamin Graham and Warrant Buffett are widely considered the forefathers of value investing, which is based on the intrinsic valuation method.
 Graham’s book, The Intelligent Investor, laid the groundwork for Warren Buffett and the entire school of thought on the topic.

-The term intrinsic means the essential nature of a something.
+The term intrinsic means the essential nature of something.
 Synonyms include innate, inherent, native, natural, deep-rooted, etc.

 Intrinsic Value Formula